ligato/site/content/cnf/cnf-def.md

 CNFs are arranged into a chain of contiguous network functions supporting an application or network service offering.
 NSMC, a customized SFC control plane or CLI can handle SFC provisioning.

-In the top figure, an SFC is created to for a cloud storage service; the bottom file shows an ML training app.
+In the top figure, an SFC is created for a cloud storage service; the bottom figure shows an ML training app.

 Note that the cloud storage and ML training app pods could employ CNF functions such as the memif example described above.